 Welcome to brachman.org, the personal site of Ron Brachman.

-I am the Chief Scientist of Yahoo and the Head of Yahoo Labs.
-Yahoo Labs is a worldwide research and applied science organization, with an exceptional team of scientists and research engineers.
-It also includes the company's Academic Partnerships organization.
-We have Yahoo Labs teams in Sunnyvale and San Francisco, California; New York City; London, England; and Haifa, Israel.
+From April of 2012 until February of 2016, I was the Chief Scientist of Yahoo and the Head of Yahoo Labs.
+Prior to that, starting in September of 2012, I was the Associate Head of the Labs and essentially its Chief Operating Officer.
+Yahoo Labs was a worldwide research and applied science organization, with an exceptional team of scientists and research engineers.
+It included the company's Academic Partnerships organization.
+Over its history, Yahoo Labs had teams in Sunnyvale and San Francisco, California; New York City; London, England; Haifa, Israel; Barcelona, Spain; Beijing, China; Bangalor, India; and Santiago, Chile.
+In early 2016, Yahoo corporate management decided to decentralize its research and applied science workforce, assigning its staff to engineering teams across the company.
+At that point, after an outstanding 10-year history, Yahoo Labs ceased to exist.
+Yahoo's blog post about the change is here.

 In February of 2002, I retired from AT&T Labs, after more than 16 years with AT&T Labs and Bell Labs.